MR-TYLER31/Responsive-Portfolio/README.md

 # Responsive Portfolio

-This is my personal portfolio using bootstrap
+This is my personal portfolio which will showcase who I am as well as projects I have built.
+There is a contact form where you can reach out to me.
+This portfolio was created with Bootstrap for responsive design.

 ## Getting Started